Conditions of Participation

 - I’m already in Canada and I don’t need the orientation and the extra services.
 Do I have to pay for these?

 GO International is a Canadian company that operates its own working holiday and volunteer programs in Canada and works with partner organizations around the world to deliver highly recognized work and travel, teach abroad and volunteer abroad programs.
 We are a travel service organization and as such, do not offer visa only packages.
-However, we offer a Launch Pad package with less services.

 - I’m already in Canada.
 Do I have to participate in the orientation?